mmbman/Katagiri/glossary.md

 ## Dogen

-Eihei Dōgen (永平道元; 19 January 1200 – 22 September 1253) - "Universal Peace Way Source" - was the founder of Soto Zen Buddhism in Japan.
+Eihei Dōgen (永平道元; 19 January 1200 – 22 September 1253) - "Eternal Peace Way Source" - was the founder of Soto Zen Buddhism in Japan.
 Dogen is probably the most frequently referenced source in Katagiri Roshi's talks (and in Soto Zen Buddhism in general).
 His most famous work is [Shobogenzo](glossary#shobogenzo).

 Katagiri Roshi often refers to him as "Dogen Zenji".